cloudblog004/fantasticfoodies/content/en/posts/3490-easiest-way-to-make-ultimate-crockpot-chicken-ranch-taco-chili.md

 ##### Instructions to make Crockpot Chicken Ranch Taco Chili:

 1. Add everything to crockpot, except the to taste ingredients and cook on high 4 hours or low 6.
-Once done-Shred chicken in pot and stir. &amp; then decide if u want to serve over elbow noodles/rice/ tortillas or just make you a bowl by itself.
-Regardless top with cheese,sour cream, &amp; fresh cilantro.
+Once done-Shred chicken in pot and stir. & then decide if u want to serve over elbow noodles/rice/ tortillas or just make you a bowl by itself.
+Regardless top with cheese,sour cream, & fresh cilantro.
 Or near the end stir in some sour cream, cilantro, cheese into pot.
 Your preference.
 1. Tips:You can also use fiesta ranch powder, chicken taco seasoning or original taco seasoning.
 Or half chicken taco and half original.
 Which is what I did with the taco seasoning.
 I used half chicken taco pk and half original.
 The chicken one I suggest if u just want to do one pack.
 I also used regular ranch powder tho.
 Also, you can serve over rice in a bowl, or mix in cooked elbow noodles at the end.
 And set to warm.
 1. Main Ingredients.
 But also remember cilantro, sour cream and cheese on top.
 1. You can serve over rice, elbow noodles, or in tortillas, or alone.